 c) Under a long established UK tax law concept known as "Group Relief", Yorkshire Water can offset tax losses of other Kelda Group companies against its taxable profits, including those interest costs incurred by other Kelda Group companies.

 The Kelda Group was purchased by its shareholders in February 2008, choosing to partly fund their acquisition with bonds (debt).
 These bonds were issued via Kelda Eurobond Co Limited.
 This company is incorporated and resident for tax in the UK.
 The interest on Kelda Eurobond Co Limited debt was deducted from our taxable profits, however, this is no longer the case under the UK’s Corporate Interest Restriction rules.
 Interest on other indebtedness of intermediate financing companies is deducted from our taxable profits.

 Some of the Group’s bonds meet the eligibility requirements of HMRC’s "quoted Eurobond exemption".
 This enables companies and investors to avoid the practical and administrative issues of having to reclaim from HMRC the tax withheld on the interest that is paid on these bonds if that tax has also been paid in their resident country for tax.
 It is therefore an incentive to invest in the UK as it is designed to reduce administrative burden or “red tape”.

-The bonds are listed on the Official List of the Channel Islands Securities Exchange Authority Ltd (CISE).
-The CISE is a stock exchange recognised by HMRC for the purposes of the quoted Eurobond exemption.
-These bonds are listed on the CISE rather than the London Stock Exchange (LSE) for ease of administration.
+The bonds are listed on The International Stock Exchange in the Channel Islands, TISE.
+TISE is a stock exchange recognised by HMRC for the purposes of the quoted Eurobond exemption.
+These bonds are listed on TISE rather than the London Stock Exchange (LSE) for ease of administration.
 Since the bonds are not traded, the greater administrative requirements imposed by the LSE are not necessary.

 Further detail of our corporate taxation and deferred tax accounting are set out in our financial statements.